trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 into a general reusable stand-alone CMake-based build system started in October 2011 and an initial implementation was complete in December 2011 when it was used for the CASL VERA build system.
-In early 2012, the ORNL CASL-related projects Denovo and SCALE ([SCALE]_) adopted TriBITS as their native development build systems.
+In early 2012, the ORNL CASL-related projects Denovo and SCALE (see [`SCALE`_]) adopted TriBITS as their native development build systems.
 Shortly after TriBITS was adopted the native build system for the the CASL-related University of Michigan code MPACT.
 In addition to being used in CASL, all of these codes also had a significant life outside of CASL.
 Because they used the same TriBITS build